Distributed Tracing

 # Trace configuration trace_content=True, # Include content in traces trace_sampling_rate=1.0 # 100% sampling)

-# Your decorated functions automatically create spans@workflow(name="customer_chat", organization_id="acme", project_id="support")def handle_customer_query(query: str) -> str: # This creates a span automatically return process_query(query)
+# Your decorated functions automatically create spans@workflow(name="customer_chat")def handle_customer_query(query: str) -> str: # This creates a span automatically return process_query(query)

 # Use the function - traces are created automaticallyresult = handle_customer_query("How can I reset my password?")Viewing Traces